icecube/nuflux/docs/development.rst

   And obtain an array ``solutions``; one value for each value in the ``energy`` array.
 And that's basically it!
 We can now repeat this for several zenith angles, to have a 2D solution array (one dimension being energy, the other being zenith angle).

 3) **Interpolate the solutions with photospline**: The photospline software is using B-splining as interpolation method.
 It can turn our 2D solution array into a spline surface that can be evaluated at any desired point on the surface.
-The splining process is something to get used to (more information to follow).
+The splining process is pretty neat but may require some practice.
 The spline surface is stored in a FITS file, that, if correctly formatted, can be integrated into nuflux.

+**Create fluxes using the script**

+Because the flux creation process can get rather complex, nuflux comes with a handy little tool that can do the above steps for you (and more): ``scripts/create_fluxes``.
+The script runs with Python3, and is extensively commented to guide you through it as swiftly as possible.
+To better understand what the script does, you can run it with the provided example data (that resembles an MCEq-created data file) first, before using it for steps 1 and 2.

 Storing new fluxes